matthieugomez/StringDistances.jl/README.md

 ```julia
 pairwise(Jaccard(3), ["martha", "kitten"], ["marhta", "sitting"])
 ```
-It is particularly fast for QGram-distances (each element is processed once).
+The function `pairwise` is particularly optimized for QGram-distances (each element is processed only once).

-### similarly scores
+### similarly score
 - The function `compare` returns the similarity score, defined as 1 minus the normalized distance between two strings.
 It always returns a Float64.
 A value of 0.0 means completely different and a value of 1.0 means completely similar.

 	```julia